chainwayxyz/citrea/citrea/evm/README.md

   - These tests are independent from [Hive](https://github.com/ethereum/hive) tests of Ethereum Foundation.
 We maintain them in the `hive` folder.

 We -mostly- use the types that are developed for [Reth](https://github.com/paradigmxyz/reth), and update them on a regular basis.

-Please feel free to submit a PR/issue in case you encounter a problem regarding any implementation/usage in this crate.